TheHackersWorkshop/lvurbangames/ESP32-firmware/readme.md

 - Change `DEVICE_NAME` to match the clue (e.g. `LVSH_Clue2`)
 - Change `CLUE_TEXT` to the new riddle or message
 - Flash each ESP32 with a different clue and label them accordingly
+### NOTE: You will need to make sure that the SERVICE_UUID and CHARACTERISTIC_UUID are unique on each ESP32.

 ## Licensing